 The specific rules and procedures for reporting charges of sexual harassment and for pursuing available remedies are incorporated in the LACCD Board Rules, Chapter 15.
-Copies of the policy may be obtained from the College Compliance Officer at (818)710-2508, and the District Office of Diversity Programs at (213) 891-2315.
+Copies of the policy may be obtained from the District Office of Diversity Programs at (213) 891-2317.